install.packages("pak") #IF NOT ALREADY INSTALLED

 So, gridlines are often unnecessary.
 However, when a designer does deem them to be valuable, research has shown they can and should be as faint and as infrequent as possible to minimize their costs relative to their benefits.
 This advice does not generally correspond well to ggplot2’s default behaviors.

 Incomplete axis labeling: Axes should generally include tick marks and labels at both ends of the data range.
 This aligns with reader expectations (especially those of novice readers) and aids in efficient comprehension of the data.
 Axes are essentially “number lines,” and so should be completely graduated by labels, just like number lines are.
-On this graph, though, both axes are missing one or more labels near the upper/lower limits of the data, which makes these axes feel visually “unfinished,” as though we just “forgot” to label all the way up to the ends!
+On this graph, though, both axes are missing one or more labels near the upper/lower limits of the data, which makes these axes feel visually “unfinished,” as though the software just “forgot” to label all the way up to the ends!

 Overplotting: When data elements partially or wholly overlap with one another (a very common problem in point-based graphs like scatterplots), it becomes hard to judge how many elements are present in a location.
 This limits the reader’s ability to gauge data density.
 This is a hard data-viz problem to fix, but ggplot2’s default settings do not attempt to address it at all; it simply stacks any number of points on top of one another invisibly.